Skip to Main Content

 Equity and Access

-One of the biggest benefits of Open Educational Resources is that they are generally free or low cost, making learning more accessible for everyone.
+Open Educational Resources are generally free or low cost, making learning more accessible for everyone.

 • “Students consistently reported textbook pricing to negatively impact their stress levels, purchasing habits, first-day access, academic performance, and time-to-graduation rates.
 The educational hardships posed by high textbook prices were even more significant, however, for historically underserved student groups.”
 (Jenkins et al., 2020)

-Because most OER are freely available online, all students can access them on day one of class.
+Because most OER are free online, students can access them on the first day of class.
 Research has shown that due to limited financial resources, some students delay or completely forego purchasing required commercial textbooks.

 • “Roughly 65% of students, on average, indicated they did not purchase a textbook because of the cost.
 More than half of those students felt that foregoing the textbook negatively influenced their grade in the course, and approximately 37% had dropped a course because they were unable to afford the textbook.”
 (Fischer et al., 2020)